-The evaluation consists of a project (30 points) and an oral exam (70 points).
-The semester project consists of the elaboration of a computer program that returns the optimal solution or a acceptable approximation of the optimal solution, respectively, of a selected graph problem given by a suitable representation.
+The evaluation consists of projects (30 points) and an exam (70 points).
+The semester projects consist of the elaboration of computer programs that return the optimal solution or acceptable approximations of the optimal solutions, of selected graph problems given by suitable representations.